Dream On (Christian Falk song)

-"Dream On" is an electronica song written by Christian Falk, Robyn, and Klas Åhlund.
-The song is produced and performed by Falk, with vocals from Robyn and The Ark's Ola Salo.
+"Dream On" is a song written by Christian Falk, Robyn, and Klas Åhlund.
+The song is produced and performed by Falk, with vocals from Robyn and The Ark's's Ola Salo.
 The song appears on Falk's 2006 album People Say and was released as a single in Sweden, and in 2008, it was released in the United Kingdom.

 Release and reception

 The song was originally released on Christian Falk's second album People Say in 2006, and was released as a single in Sweden.
 "Dream On" later appeared on the North American release of Robyn without Ola Salo's vocals.
 Robyn was re-released in a number of territories with the addition of "Dream On".
 It was the lead single from the UK special edition of the album.
 In a November 2008 interview with Digital Spy, Robyn said that while the song was written in 2006, "these lyrics make a lot of sense now.
 The lyrics are about anyone who's a little bit on the outside - it doesn't have to be thugs, criminals, drug addicts or crazy people [...]
 It's about how people who are different in society are often discriminated against or bullied."

 Digital Spy called the song "a lovely, melancholy piece of electropop that maintains the high standards Robyn set with 'Be Mine', 'Who's That Girl' and 'With Every Heartbeat'."
 The song has been named a "slice of credible dance-pop, one that combines genuinely heartfelt lyrics [...] with stirring strings and a hands in the air, tripping off your tits chorus."
 Pitchfork Media said that "Falk [...] concocts a gorgeous, shimmering backing track upon which Robyn and the Ark's Ola Salo rest their weary heads."
-A later review praised Robyn's "throaty, tremulous performance" as "verging on the evangelical as it crowds out everything else" - the "looped breakbeat, trembling electroclash bass, and winsome synth arpeggios" which Pitchfork described as a "pretty, bittersweet background to Robyn's sermonizing lyrics."
+A later review praised Robyn's "throaty, tremulous performance" as "verging on the evangelical as it crowds out everything else" - the "looped breakbeat, trembling electroclash bass, and winsome synth arpeggios", which Pitchfork described as a "pretty, bittersweet background to Robyn's sermonizing lyrics."
 Pitchfork placed it at number ten on their Top 100 Songs of 2006.